Skip to content

 2. Call any Loading or Screenshotting method.

-3. State resets automatically afterward.
+3. State resets automatically afterwards.
 If you want to apply the same configuration again, you must re-specify it before the next call.

 This system uses a Builder pattern with a Fluent Interface, allowing you to chain methods in a natural, English-like flow to set up optional parameters in any order before Loading or Screenshotting a room.